 However, just like any other breed of chicken, don’t mess with the chicks a Java hen is raising.
 Hens are very protective of their chicks, making them less pleasant whenever they are nurturing.
 As such, you should respect the hen’s wishes to be left alone with her chicks.
 It can be not easy getting the chicks’ attention, but with time, they’ll come around.

 Egg Laying of Java Chicken

 The eggs of Java chickens are large and brown.
-They lay around 3 to 4 eggs per week and start laying from the age of 6 months.
+Java chickens typically start laying eggs around the age of 6 months, producing approximately 3 to 4 eggs per week.
 In a year, you’ll get about 150 to 180 eggs from a single Java hen.